 Quicken was traditionally known as one of the best personal finance software options for desktop users.
 However, the Mac version had traditionally lacked the features found in the PC version, and that was disappointing to many users.
-While last year's version was a big improvement, it still wasn't there for everyone.

-- Incremental improvements over 2018 version
+- Incremental improvements over 2020 version

 - A great mobile app with seemless sync across platforms

 - Price is still a concern, but if you can find a great deal, go for it

 Who Is Quicken?

 Quicken is a personal finance software company.
 It used to be part of Intuit.
 Quicken was spun off from Intuit in 2016 and was purchased by H.I.G.
 Capital.
 The CEO of Quicken is Eric Dunn.
 He joined Intuit as employee #4 when Quicken was still under the Intuit umbrella.

 What Do They Offer?

 Quicken offers a personal finance software product by the same name.
 It is available for Windows and Mac.
 In this article, we’ll focus on the Mac version.